 - Regional sector commentary on Essential Freshwater proposals: He Pito Kōrero e pa ana ki Ngā Tūtohu Mō te Waimāori

-We are holding information sessions around New Zealand to discuss these and other proposals we are currently consulting on.
-Together, the proposals will help us protect our environment and address the issues raised in Environment Aotearoa 2019.
+We held information sessions around New Zealand to discuss these and other proposals we are consulting on.
+Together the proposals will help us protect our environment and address the issues raised in Environment Aotearoa 2019.